afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/00-introduction.md

   - **3D Object Detection**: detecting and localizing objects in 3D space using SFA 3D algorithm.
   - **Camera to Bird's Eye View**: converting the camera image to a top-down view of the scene using UNetXST algorithm.

-All the **datasets and code notebooks** are provided for the projects
+All the **datasets and notebooks code** are provided for each project.

+## Datasets

+- KITTI dataset: real-world data, which is a benchmark for autonomous driving research.

 ## Tools & frameworks

+- Computer Vision techniques
-- deep learning techniques
+- Deep Learning techniques
+- OpenCV
+- TensorFlow
 - PyTorch
-- TensorFlow
-- OpenCV

-## Datasets

-- KITTI dataset: real-world data, which is a benchmark for autonomous driving research.

 ## References